-The shawl is worked bottom-up, starting with the border.
+Work Schelp from the bottom up, starting with the border.
 Easy short row shaping creates the crescent shape.
-The lace pattern for the border is provided in both chart and written instructions.
+The lace pattern for the border is, of course, provided in both chart and written instructions.

 Pay what you want: (minimum €6.50)

 This pattern features short rows.
 Stitches used include knit, purl, skp and yo as well as slipping and wrapping stitches.
-This pattern is suitable for the intermediate knitter.
+Therefore, this pattern is suitable for the intermediate knitter.

 Sizes and Finished Measurements